Imperial House of Japan: Support

 A 1997 survey by Asahi Shimbun showed that 82% of Japanese supported the continuation of the monarchy.
 Polls after showed 1/3 of respondents were "indifferent" towards it.
 The imperial system is considered a symbol of the country, it provides a sense of linkage, purpose, spiritual core, diplomatic role as ambassador and a source of tradition and stability.
-A small percentage argue that the imperial system is out of date, not in sync with the contemporary times.
+A small percentage argue that the imperial system is out of date, not in synchrony with the contemporary times.